Example policies and templates

 Copy this role and make any modifications to it to suit your needs:

-Example: Granting all actions to just one flag while showing only one project
+Example: Grant all actions to just one flag while showing only one project

-Expand Example: Granting all actions to just one flag while showing only one project
+Expand Example: Grant all actions to just one flag while showing only one project

-The policy below restricts access to a project a flag is in, while still allowing you to perform actions on that flag.
+The policy below allows access only to a project a flag is in, and allows you to perform actions on that flag.
 In this example, the flag is called flag-1

 .